 Do You Need a Licence to do Cover Songs?

+In this article we answer the question: “Do you need a licence to do cover songs?”.
 Performing cover songs can help singers to build their audience, experiment with a new style and show their appreciation for the work of fellow musicians.
-However, before you start covering other artists’ songs, it is important to know the laws regarding cover songs and how they could affect you.
+However, before you start covering songs by other artists, it is important to know the laws regarding cover songs and how they could affect you.

 The content in this article is just a general overview of the topic and should not be considered legal advice.